TEMPERATURE TROUBLES

 If everything is OK so far, check the fan belt to be sure it is in good condition and not slipping.
 The next step is to check the water pump and thermostat.
 Remove the radiator pressure cap and rev up the engine.
 If the water pump is working properly and the thermostat is not stuck closed, you will see a turbulent condition on the surface of water.
 If the water remains still, it is usually a bad thermostat since pump failures are relatively rare..
 Remove the thermostat and repeat this test to check the pump itself.

 If your engine still won't run cool., start checking the fuel mixture and check for leaks around the induction system.
 If your carburetors are set too lean, or are excessively dirty, they will cause hot running.
 Check all the joints in the manifold (intake system) by smearing a little engine oil on the joints (one at a time) and rev up the engine.
 If your exhaust shows blue smoke, you have a leak and should tighten the joint, or replace the gasket.
-(You can also check this with a can of spray ether, or "Quickstart spray" [check the label], with the car idling VERY lightly spray the joints..if the idle changes you have leak..GoMoG Webmaster).

 Another contribution to a hot engine can be an oil which does not have enough viscosity index or will foam, and lose its conductivity accordingly.
-If you do a lot of stop and go driving, it pays to use a a premium quality multi-grade oil.
+If you do a lot of stop and go driving, it pays to use a premium quality multi-grade oil.
 If you have been using a 20 wt., use a 10-30, if you have been using a 30 wt., go to a 20-40.

 If you have done all the proceeding and still have a hot running engine, start looking for burned valves warped head, and other major problems.